feelextra/8dc5/intro1-browsers-castle/page.md

 So we've covered two types of computer use -- industrial and casual -- and  both are advancing well.
 The industrial computing ecosystem (much of it free!) and smartphones are strong contenders for Wonders of the Modern World slots.
 At this point you might think you're reading a sci-fi story.

 But there's a crack in our knowledge.
 What about the space between industrial and casual use, computer "operation"?[^1] How well do our tools perform at intellectually demanding tasks on the scale of a single person?
-We'll describe the state of this ecosystem next, but be warned -- we're about to switch genres.
+We'll describe the state of this ecosystem next, but be warned-- we're about to switch genres.
 From here on things are going to feel like a bad dream, and like many dreams, there's a monster at the end of it.

 [![](./rust-and-marty-110percent.jpg "True Detective")](./rust-and-marty-110percent.jpg)